sonocircuit/lanes/README.md

 # lanes
-lanes is a midi recorder and looper
+lanes is a midi looper

+record incoming midi notes or load a midi file to up to 7 lanes. output midi to any midi device or play internally via nb.

 ----